Texas Capitol

 About

-The Texas Capitol building in Austin is impressive from the moment you see it.
-Located at the end of Congress Avenue, this beautiful building can’t be missed.
+The Texas Capitol building in Austin is impressive from the moment you see it on Congress Avenue.

 The architecture is stunning, and as you walk around the exterior and interior, you’ll find various historical markers all around.
 I enjoyed taking my time to explore all of the historical present.